Lukej575/landing-page/README.md

 # landing-page
-Landing page for a fake website made from template
+Landing page for a fake website made from given template picture.
+All HTML and CSS written by me (for the first time).